microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 ## Background
 Local Forwarder is an agent that collects Application Insights or OpenCensus telemetry from a variety of SDKs and routes it to the Application Insights backend.
-Local Forwarder is a .NET Core application capable of running under Windows, Linux and macOS.
+Local Forwarder is a .NET Core application capable of running under Windows and Linux.
+You may also be able to run it under macOS, but that is not officially supported at this time.

 ## Running Local Forwarder
-Local Forwarder is a .NET Core application capable of running under Windows, Linux, and macOS; it's an [open source project on GitHub](https://github.com/Microsoft/ApplicationInsights-LocalForwarder/releases).
+Local Forwarder is a .NET Core application; it's an [open source project on GitHub](https://github.com/Microsoft/ApplicationInsights-LocalForwarder/releases).
 There is a variaty of ways to run Local Forwarder across multiple platforms.

 ### Windows
 #### Windows Service
-The most straightforward way to run Local Forwarder under Windows is by installing it as a Windows Service.
+The most natural way of running Local Forwarder under Windows is by installing it as a Windows Service.
 The release comes with a Windows Service executable (*Microsoft.LocalForwarder.WindowsServiceHost.exe*) which can be easily registered with the OS by running a script similar to the following:

-Register a service and configure it to start at system boot by running the following command in Windows *cmd*.
+Register a service and configure it to start at system boot.
 ```
 sc create "Local Forwarder" binpath="<path>\Microsoft.LocalForwarder.WindowsServiceHost.exe" start=auto
 ```